rrufina/text-generator/README.md

 The most important limitation we have encountered is not enough data for training model, therefore the main goal for the further work is to expand the dataset.

 Another essential issue is tracking the meaning of the entire sentence and predicting the next word based on all the previous words in the sentence.
 To do this, you can use an autoencoder architecture with an attention mechanism.

+ Because we made the dataset to be acceptable by 2 models, the GPT-2 model may produce sentences not with capital letter at the beginning and sometimes missing full stop at the end of the compliment.
+This issue has to be fixed for better looking results